Servicerobotics-Ulm/SmartMDSD-Toolchain/CONTRIBUTING.md

 Tooling developed in this project is the “SmartMDSD Toolchain”, an Eclipse-based Integrated Development Environment (IDE).
-The model-driven SmartMDSD Toolchain provides support and guidance to apply structures and best-practices the composition of software building blocks to robotics systems.
+The model-driven SmartMDSD Toolchain provides support and guidance to apply structures and best-practices for the composition of software building blocks to robotics systems.
 This project will maintain the eclipse-based tooling and necessary infrastructure (e.g. meta-models, code-generators).